Why is renewable energy important?

 Where will npower and Trees for Cities plant trees?

-Both npower and Trees for Cities want as many people as possible to take advantage of the great benefits that quality green spaces provide – so we’re looking to improve green spaces with public access.
+Both npower and Trees for Cities want as many people as possible to take advantage of the great benefits that quality green spaces offer.
+So we’re looking to improve green spaces in public places.
+80% of the UK population live in cities, so that’s where the trees can have the biggest impact.

 Who looks after the trees once Trees for Cities have planted them for you?

-Trees for Cities engage with local residents, encouraging them to take part in the projects as they’ll benefit most from the trees.
-This also stimulates a sense of community ownership to help care for the trees.
+Trees for Cities get local residents involved in the projects, as they’ll benefit most from the trees being planted.
+It also encourages the community to help care for the trees.